fussionlab/Google-Cloud-Labs/Answering Complex Questions Using Native Derived Tables with LookML.md

 ### 📊 Step 1: Create the `brand_order_facts` View

-Create a new view called `user_facts` with the following configuration:
+Create a new view called `brand_order_facts` with the following configuration:

 ```lookml
 # If necessary, uncomment the line below to include explore_source.